linux-cultist/venv-selector.nvim/README.md

         telescope_active_venv_color = "#00FF00"    -- The color of the active venv in telescope
         picker = "auto",                           -- The picker to use.
-Valid options are "telescope", "fzf-lua", "snacks", "native", "mini-pick" or "auto" icon = "",                                -- The icon to use in the picker for each item
+Valid options are "telescope", "fzf-lua", "snacks", "native", "mini-pick" or "auto" icon = "",                                -- The icon to use in the picker for each item statusline_func = { nvchad = nil, lualine = nil } -- If a function is defined here for a statusline, it can be used to customize the statusline.

   }
 }